Logseq DB Unofficial FAQ

 One feature that has gotten very little attention from Logseq over the years is the “namespace” feature, which gives users the ability to have some additional hierarchy.
 In the MD version this feature was never even properly documented.

 It seems that, in the MD version, the primary use intended for the feature was to avoid conflict between two identically spelled words that have different meanings.
 For instance, you might want to differentiate a page for “apple” when applied to Apple Computers, and for Apple Pie.
-You could do this by putting them in seaprate namespaces: [[computer/apple]] and [[pie/apple]].
+You could do this by putting them in separate namespaces: [[computer/apple]] and [[pie/apple]].

 What is Library?
 According to the PR for this feature , it is a “page to automatically collect namespace pages.”
 You can watch the demonstration video on that page, but the idea is simple.
 If you write [[computer/apple]] it will actually make it [[library/computer/apple]] and on the page [[library]] you will see an outline of all the page names that have hierarchy.
 You can edit them by simply dragging and dropping those pages in the outline, and you can add additional namespaces as well.

-This should make editing hierarchy much easier, and allow people to give their logseq notes more structure if they need to.
+This should make editing hierarchy much easier, and allow people to give their Logseq notes more structure if they need to.

-8 Likes
+18 Likes

 Thanks for explanation.